YongfeiYan/lessdl/examples/image_classification/README.md

 # Image Classification
 This is a example of using lessdl to train image classification models.
 Currently, it uses ImageNet ILSVRC2012 dataset from [PyTorch ImageNet Example](https://github.com/pytorch/examples/tree/main/imagenet) and the models used are from `torchvision.models`.
-The default learning rate scheduler is StepLR with initial lr=0.1 and it decays by a factor of 10 every 30 epochs.
+The default learning rate scheduler is StepLR with initial lr=0.1 and decays by a factor of 10 every 30 epochs.
 In the future, more datasets such as CIFAR and MNIST will be supported.

 ## Data